-I was speaking at a travel writer conference a few years ago, and one of the fellow speakers was talk show host Sally Jessy Raphael.
+I was speaking at a travel writer conference in 2006, and one of the fellow speakers was talk show host Sally Jessy Raphael.

 One question that came up was what would be a good web strategy for a freelance writer?
 Her suggestion to the writer was simple.
 “Put it all up.”
 The other writer asked what that meant.
 She repeated.
 “PUT IT ALL UP.”

 She meant put all your content up, and let the readers decide what they like.
 Looking at Sally’s website today, it’s not all up there any more; it’s mostly a promotional for her new radio show.
 It’s a nice looking site, though.
 She’s changed approach, but she was right then.